django-admin-bootstrapped/django-admin-bootstrapped/README.md

 django-admin-bootstrapped
 =========================

-Modified to be compatible with setting DEFAULT_CONTENT_TYPE = 'application/xhtml+xml'

 A Django admin theme using Twitter Bootstrap.
 It doesn't need any kind of modification on your side, just add it to the installed apps.

 ## Requirements